 Click on a template, which will load it on the canvas on the right.

 Next, we have to modify it to suit our needs.
 For example, I want to change the title.
-So, click on that element, which will open the settings panel for that on the left.
+To do it, click on the text element, which will open the settings panel for that specific element on the left.
 Also, on the top, you can see more options for that layer, like color, opacity, layers, animation, etc.

-We can change any of the elements on the template.
+Not only editing the existing elements, you can also add or remove elements from a template.
 Suppose I want a different graphic on the right side.

 - Go to the Objects tab, and search for by keyword/category